Support

 First, select how you would like to input the study data.
 You can choose either "Event Rates" or "Counts" (the number of participants in each arm of the study).

-Based on how the authors of this study[1] presented their results in the table below, you could choose either input method.
+Based on how the authors of this randomized controlled trial[1] presented their results in the table below, you could choose either "Event Rates" or "Counts" to input the data.

 Here, I chose to enter the event rates (EER 90.0%, CER 63.3%):